6.12.18

 Start of Quinn pet portraits with Pan Pastel dissolved with alcohol

-to make pastel stain the cream-colored Uart pastel sandpaper.
+to make the pastel stain the cream-colored Uart pastel sandpaper.

-I will keep my collector Peter updated as I go along in the process by photographing the various stages so he can be a part of the visual process and see a transformation to the final stroke of pastel.
+I will keep my collector, Peter, updated as I progress through the process by photographing the various stages, so he can be a part of the visual process and see the transformation to the final stroke of pastel.

-Using an impressionist method of short broken brush strokes, I take to crushing soft pastel into the rough sandpaper surface.
-To view an impressionist painting up close, you will see the variety of colorful strokes but to stand away several feet away from the same painting the surface is now being visually blended with the eye.
+Using an impressionist method of short, broken brushstrokes, I crush soft pastel into the rough surface of the sandpaper.
+To view an impressionist painting up close, you will see the variety of colorful strokes.
+However, when standing several feet away from the same painting, the surface is now visually blended with the eye.

 To read more about Impressionism, its history, and art...